ninenines/cowboy/guide/rest_principles.md

 The representation of a resource is a sequence of bytes associated with metadata.

-The metadata comes as a list of key-value pairs, where the name is corresponds to a standard that defines the value's structure and semantics.
-In HTTP the metadata comes in the form of HTTP headers which are well defined by the HTTP standard.
+The metadata comes as a list of key-value pairs, where the name corresponds to a standard that defines the value's structure and semantics.
+With HTTP, the metadata comes in the form of request or response headers.
+The headers' structure and semantics are well defined in the HTTP standard.
 Metadata includes representation metadata, resource metadata and control data.

-The representation metadata gives additional information about the representation, such as its media type, the last date of modification, or even an Etag.
+The representation metadata gives information about the representation, such as its media type, the date of last modification, or even a checksum.

 Resource metadata could be link to related resources or information about additional representations of the resource.